ludwigprager/CNCF-lab/README.md

 ---

-If you have [microk8s](https://microk8s.io/) on your computer you can try these CKAD exercises by running the 'start-exercise.sh' scripts in the different subdiretories.
+If you have [microk8s](https://microk8s.io/) on your computer you can try these CKAD exercises by running the 'start-exercise.sh' scripts in the different subdirectories.

 Run the 'verify-result.sh' scripts to check if you passed the test.
 It will show you the solution in case you failed to solve the exercise.